gnethravathi07/Credit-Card-Data-Insights-and-Customer-Segmentation/README.md

 ### ✅ Conclusion

-This credit card financial analysis provided deep insights into customer behavior, revenue drivers, and performance trends across various segments.
-By integrating SQL for data transformation, Power BI for interactive dashboards, and Python for detailed analysis, we built a powerful, end-to-end analytical solution.
+ThisCredit Card Data Insights and Customer Segmentation Analysis provided deep insights into customer behavior, revenue drivers, and performance trends across various segments.
+By integrating SQL for data transformation, Power BI for interactive dashboards, and Python for detailed analysis, built a powerful, end-to-end analytical solution.